-Summer means lots of sweaty outdoor play, camp, pools, and lots of other fun.
-But it also means a higher risk of athlete’s foot from sweat, other foot fungi from unclean pool decks, foot pain and/or ankle sprains from less supportive, open-toed footwear…unfortunately, the list goes on and on.
+Now, that adds up to lots of fun.
+But it also means your kids have a higher risk of athlete’s foot from sweat.
+Plus, they need to worry about other foot fungi from unclean pool decks.
+And foot pain and/or ankle sprains from less supportive, open-toed footwear.
+Sadly, the list goes on and on.

 Want to avoid some of these kids’ hot weather #footfails?
 Follow these 5 simple rules for kids’ summer foot safety.

 When water shoes or aqua socks are recommended, use them.
 First, that will protect kids feet from cuts and bumps when walking on rough surfaces.
 But it will also keep them covered on wet surfaces.
 Which means less chances of developing a foot fungus.
 But what about days when sports are on the agenda?
 In that case, your child will need to wear a supportive athletic shoe.
 Ideally, one that fits perfectly because you shopped for it in person.
 Those last two points are non-negotiable.
 Both because they will help avoid a lot of summer pitfalls.
 AND because they will lead you right to my next rule…

 2. Don’t put your kid in flip-flops (except by the pool or in the shower).